Falling tree kills B.C. woman during hike - Victoria News

 The mother and daughter were transported from the scene by the Coast Guard and Search and Rescue, the RCMP said.

-The Coast Guard received a request from Emergency Health Services for help with a “seriously injured hiker” near Nymphe Cove in Seymour Narrows at 1 p.m. on Tuesday, according to Michelle Imbeau, a spokesperson for the Coast Guard.
+Emergency Health Services contacted the Coast Guard asking for help with a “seriously injured hiker” near Nymphe Cove in Seymour Narrows at 1 p.m. on Tuesday, according to Michelle Imbeau, a spokesperson for the Coast Guard.

 The CCGS Cape Palmerston was dispatched with a rescue specialist, along with a fast rescue boat, she said.